slurmulon/hazy/README.md

 ### Embedded Queries

-`jsonpath` expressions can also be used as query values in your JSON fixtures and will be embedded upon processing.
-The operator for embedded queries is:
+`jsonpath` expressions can be used with the query operator `*`.
+The results of the expression and will be embedded into the fixture upon processing.
+The syntax for embedded queries is:

 `|*<jsonpath-expression>|`

 where `<jsonpath-expression>` is a valid [jsonpath](http://goessner.net/articles/JsonPath/) expression

-> **Note:** Embedded queries are **not** and cannot be lazily evaluated because:
+> **Note:** Embedded queries are **not** and should not be lazily evaluated because:
 >
 > 1. Very high risk of cyclic dependencies and infinite recursion (e.g., some fixtures may need to be lazily evaluated if they have not already been, potentially triggering an endless cycle)
 > 2. Applying queries to pre-processed fixtures allows for cleaner queries (since you can query against Hazy tags) and provides consistent results.